-Polygamer is a biweekly audio podcast that encourages and celebrates equality and diversity in gaming by interviewing voices pushing for change.
+Polygamer is a monthly audio podcast that encourages and celebrates equality and diversity in gaming by interviewing voices pushing for change.
 By speaking with traditionally marginalized voices, Polygamer provides a platform to discuss problems and seek perspective on matters of sexism, racism, ableism, ageism, and more, within our industry, our community, and our games.
-Polygamer publishes on iTunes, Stitcher, Google Play Music, Mixcloud, acast, or TuneIn the second and fourth Wednesday of every month.
+Polygamer publishes on iTunes, Stitcher, Google Play Music, Mixcloud, acast, or TuneIn the second Wednesday of every month.

 This podcast was inspired by a PAX East 2014 panel I moderated, “Sex, Sexy & Sexism: Fixing Gender Inequality in Gaming“, featuring Susan Arendt, Brianna Wu, Tifa Robles, and Duane de Four.
 That panel was in turn inspired by Anita Sarkeesian’s Kickstarter for Tropes vs. Women in Video Games, which I backed.